ExpressionEngine/ExpressionEngine-User-Guide/source/index.rst

 Known Issues
 ============

-- Deleting channels throws an exception.
+- Deleting channels or status groups throws an exception.
 - File fields do not save data in the publish form.
 - MSM will no longer offer to duplicate a site.
 - Forum module themes are not yet implemented